oslokommune/kaex/README.md

 ## Usage
 1. `kaex init > application.yaml`
-2. Edit application.yaml to suit your service
+2. Edit application.yaml to suit your app
 3. `cat application.yaml | kaex | kubectl apply -f`

 ## Erm.
 What was that three-step instructions above for?